ashwinjain99/Final_Project/README.md

 ## Visuals
 I created a Tableau Dashboard to provide a space for New York parents/caretakers/guardians to look at the data from 2020.
 They can hopefully inform themselves of the risk and prevent lead poisoning among their children.

-Here is a snapshot of the dashboard: dashboard_1

 ## Data Sources
-Childhood Blood Lead Testing and Elevated Incidence by Birth Year and Zip Code: Beginning 2000 https://health.data.ny.gov/Health/Childhood-Blood-Lead-Testing-and-Elevated-Incidenc/dyed-4zxh
+Childhood Blood Lead Testing and Elevated Incidence by Birth Year and Zip Code: Beginning 2000 <br>
+https://health.data.ny.gov/Health/Childhood-Blood-Lead-Testing-and-Elevated-Incidenc/dyed-4zxh

-Lead Testing in School Drinking Water Sampling and Results: Compliance Year 2020 https://health.data.ny.gov/Health/Lead-Testing-in-School-Drinking-Water-Sampling-and/4n6n-zu56
+Lead Testing in School Drinking Water Sampling and Results: Compliance Year 2020 <br>
+https://health.data.ny.gov/Health/Lead-Testing-in-School-Drinking-Water-Sampling-and/4n6n-zu56

 Centers for Disease Control and Prevention/ Agency for Toxic Substances and Disease Registry/ Geospatial Research, Analysis, and Services Program.
 CDC/ATSDR Social Vulnerability Index.
 2020.
 Database.
 New York.